-Oh, did I mention that all these elements are made of 18-carat white gold?
+Oh, did I mention that all these elements are made of 18-karat white gold?
 Well, they are.

 There are, of course, some minor differences that make the watch look more modern, but, on the other hand, make it more similar in appearance to the beautiful 1966 collection from Girard-Perregaux.
 Like, for example, the diamond-polished leaf-shaped hour and minute hands and the railway minute track that was transferred from the inner to the outer part of the dial.

-Luckily, the only thing that reminds us of London Olympic Games 2012 is the yellow gold medallion on the timepiece’s back, but you won’t see it very often.
+Luckily, the only thing that reminds us of the London Olympic Games 2012 is the yellow gold medallion on the timepiece’s back, but you won’t see it often.

 Sporting the traditional stamped LOG 2012 logo, the medallion denies us the entertaining view at the relatively new Omega 2202 co-axial self-winding caliber, which is based on the well-known Omega 2500C engine.

-Although officially called (and technically being) an in-house movement, it shares its design with the good old ETA 2895 ebauche, but introduces a new co-axial escapement and a free-sprung balance that increase accuracy of the mechanism.
+Although officially called (and technically being) an in-house movement, it shares its design with the good old ETA 2895 blank caliber but introduces a new co-axial escapement and a free-sprung balance that increases the accuracy of the mechanism.

 Nevertheless, the movement is brilliantly designed and assembled, which is confirmed by the official paper from the Swiss COSC institute confirming that it is indeed accurate enough to be called a chronometer.